 directed to contact their local Workforce Solutions Office for assistance with account registration.

-When an entity without a state tax account number and FEIN wishes to post a job opening in WorkInTexas.com, Boards must ensure that appropriate staff approves the new employer account if the entity:
+When an entity without a TWC UI Tax ID and FEIN wishes to post a job opening in WorkInTexas.com, TWC must ensure ES staff approves the new employer account if the entity:

-meets the definition of employer as set forth in 20 CFR §651.10
+meets the definition of employer as set forth in 20 CFR §651.10 ; and

-agrees to comply with the job order requirements in the available on TWC’s intranet.
+agrees to comply with the job order requirements in the Employer Use Agreement available on TWC’s intranet.
+(The intranet is not available to the public.)

 When screening a potential new employer, it is important to perform due diligence by following through on extra steps and asking additional questions to verify the eligibility of an entity.

-To locate a possible preexisting account, staff first conducts an employer name search, which helps to eliminate duplicate employer accounts in WorkInTexas.com.
+To locate a possible preexisting account, ES Merit staff first conducts an employer name search, which helps to eliminate duplicate employer accounts in WorkInTexas.com.

 Note: The presence of a preexisting WorkInTexas.com account does not guarantee an entity’s legitimacy.

-If an entity meets the above criteria, Boards must ensure that appropriate staff assists with the following:
+If an entity meets the above criteria, TWC must ensure that staff assists with the following:

 Establishing a WorkInTexas.com employer account for the new employer